Since 2014, the Polish city has been the first European centre for outsourcing services.

 Over 15 million passengers travelled through Polish airports in 2013, though this number is estimated to increase to over 41 million visitors by 2020.

 A quarter of these travellers are foreign – a strong sign of the interest the country attracts outside of its national confines.
 Mission accomplished by the Polish government.

 Why is Poland the destination for investors all around the world?

-airports, and the presence of low-cost flight operators, which cover around 45% of fair traffic.
+airports, and the presence of low-cost flight operators, which cover around 45% of air traffic.

 Invest in Polish resources

-Don’t be surprised if you are sitting next to a manager equipped with a Laptop and a Blackberry on your trip to Krakow.
+Don’t be surprised if you are sitting next to a manager equipped with a laptop and a